 Sashiko could be a way to remind us gently and empathetically of our human-ness.
 Ruptures can be mended.
 Mistakes can be handled.
 A broken world can be stitched together and be no less beautiful for it.

 So where’s the link between mending and language learning?

-When I teach in schools, it often strikes me how much my students hate mistakes in their exercise books.
-Again and again I see ambitious and beautiful work disappear because “there were mistakes in it and I wanted to write it out as a clean copy”.
+When I still taught in schools, it often struck me how much my students hated mistakes in their exercise books.
+Again and again I saw ambitious and beautiful work disappear because "there were mistakes in it and I wanted to write it out as a clean copy."
 The clean copy would sometimes appear, beautifully handwritten, often proudly decorated with drawings.
 Sometimes it wouldn’t and the work was lost.

 Always keep corrected versions of your texts - how else are you going to remember what was difficult about them?

 Similarly, mundane exercises would be re-written after I had corrected mistakes in them.
 Of course, there is value in re-writing a piece of work.
 Yet at the same time, the corrected version carries so much thought and learning with it that I would always, always want to keep it.
 How else are we going to remember what was difficult the first time round?
 How else is a student going to review work and reconsider grammar points they found challenging?
 How else are they going to experience their own progress?